Skip to content

 Popular for brightening care: KOSÉ Sekkisei lotions.

-2. Lotion: Place 2–3 drops in your palms, press in — don’t rub.
+2. Lotion: Put 2 to 3 drops into your palms and press it in - do not rub.

 4. Serum: Apply to still slightly damp skin.